 Most people fall for the large collection of hand-made folk art pieces — blazing-pink flamingoes, multi-colored peacocks, man-sized roosters — all made from recycled oil barrels and machinery gears.

 Inside the store, check out the beautiful artisan wine racks crafted from wine barrel staves, the hand-made, recycled redwood chicken coops, or the recycled redwood line of bluebird, bat, owl, and other avian-specific boxes.
 For more details, read A Colorful Roadside Stop Found at Kenwood's Swede's Feeds.

 Discover Art and Nature at Wildwood Nursery

-Inhabiting five gorgeous acres, Wildwood Farm Nursery and Gardens is home to rare and unusual plants from around the world, including more than 250 varieties of Japanese maples; many species of dogwoods, ginkgos, and conifers; and bonsai-style beech, maple, and evergreen trees.
+Inhabiting five gorgeous acres, Wildwood Nursery is home to rare and unusual plants from around the world, including more than 250 varieties of Japanese maples; many species of dogwoods, ginkgos, and conifers; and bonsai-style beech, maple, and evergreen trees.